tqtran7/xstatic-nvd3/README.txt

-XStatic-Angular-lrdragndrop
+XStatic-Angular-nvd3
 -------------------

-lrDragNDrop javascript library packaged for setuptools (easy_install) / pip.
+nvd3 javascript library packaged for setuptools (easy_install) / pip.

 This package is intended to be used by **any** project that needs these files.